 08 of 08

-With over 19,000 islands, it is not surprising that the food in Indonesia is as diverse as the people.
+With over 17,000 islands in the archipelago, it is not surprising that the food in Indonesia is as diverse as the people.
 Native spices such as nutmeg and cloves turn otherwise-lackluster dishes into something you will crave for months after.

-- Gado-Gado: Perfect for vegetarians, gado-gado is stir-fried vegetables in thick and sweet peanut sauce.
+- Gado-Gado: Perfect for vegetarians, gado-gado is stir-fried or boiled vegetables in thick-and-sweet peanut sauce.

-- Tempeh: Fermented soybeans are compressed into cakes to create a firm-textured tofu with a nutty taste.
+- Tempeh: Vegetarians around the world are grateful for Indonesia's healthy protein option.
+Fermented soybeans are compressed into cakes to create a firm-textured tofu with a nutty taste.
 The tempeh cakes are sliced and used in dishes as a meat substitute.